kyle-n/kyle-n.github.io/tempdex.md

 I'm a journalist with experience working on newspapers, magazines, and most of all, the web.
 I've worked as a reporter, writer, editor, copyeditor, video producer, photographer and web producer.

-I currently work for the Ledger-Enquirer in Columbus, Ga., as a digital reporter.
+I currently work for the Atlanta-Journal Constitution as a producer.

 I specialize in producing unique online content, whether it's the latest news or an unusual feature story.
-During my time at the Ledger-Enquirer, I've helped push our online traffic stats to record highs in McClatchy.
+During my time at the Ledger-Enquirer, I helped push our online traffic stats to record highs in McClatchy.

 I graduated from Auburn University with a bachelor's degree in journalism and computer science.
 I chose computer science as my minor to learn how to code and produce content for the Web.
 I am proficient in HTML, CSS and a little JavaScript.